Odden69/dixies_doggy_daycare/README.md

 The decision to make the page look like it does, without header and footer, was based on esthetic grounds and the fact that leaving out header and footer on a sign up page is very common on the web today.

 #### Thank You Page
-This page is only viewed as a result of submitting the application form on the apply here page.
+This page is only viewed as a result of submitting the application form the apply here page.
 It gives the user a confirmation of the submission and sends a positive message from the daycare centre.
 The thank you page has the same header and footer as the home page to let the user easily find the way back to the rest of the site.
 ![Thank you page](assets/images/readme_images/.png)